 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-Best coffee grinders: electric burr and blade grinders reviewed
+Best coffee grinders 2026: electric and manual grinders reviewed

-The best coffee grinders turn your beans into perfectly even grounds, whether you're using an espresso machine, cafetiere or any other coffee maker.
+The best coffee grinders turn your beans into perfectly even grounds, whether you're using a manual or electric model.

 Grind quality

 Pass us another coffee.
-We spend hours painstakingly measuring the tiny grind sizes to find out which machines are the most consistent.
+We spend hours meticulously measuring ground coffee to find out which machines are the most consistent.

 Ease of use

-How difficult can it be to load coffee and grind it?
+How difficult can it be to load coffee beans and grind them?
 You’d be surprised.
 We've seen tiny loading bowls, stiff hoppers and confusing labels.

-Only logged-in Which? members can view the coffee grinder test results.
+Only logged-in Which? members can view the electric coffee grinder test results.

 Join Which? to get instant access to our test results and Best Buy recommendations.